nuxeo/doc.nuxeo.com-content/src/userdoc/creating-content.md

 **To import documents with metadata:**

-1. Drag your file from your desktop to the workspace main area in the browser and wait for the drop aread to be highlighted in green to drop the file.
+1. Drag your file from your desktop to the workspace main area in the browser and wait for the drop area to be highlighted in green to drop the file.
     The drop area is highlighted in blue.
     ![]({{file name='smartDnD_stay.png'}} ?w=600,border=true)
     The file is uploaded.
 When the upload is done, a popup with a **Continue** button is displayed.